 A stationary type $p\in S(B)$ is {\em weakly $\C$-orthogonal} if for every (equivalently some) $a\models p$, and every finite tuple $c$ from $\C$, we have that $a\ind_Bc$.
 If $p$ is both $\C$-internal and weakly $\C$-orthogonal then the action of $\aut(p/\C)$ on $p(\U)$ is transitive and the type $p$ itself is isolated.
-Hence, in this case, we have that $(\aut(p/\C),p(\U))$ is a $B$-definable homogeneous space.
-In fact, if $p$ is $\C$-internal then weak $\C$-orthgonality, transitivity of the binding group action, and isolation of $p$, are all equivalent.
+Hence, in this case, we have that $(\aut(p/\C),p(\U))$ is a $B$-definable {\em homogeneous space}; that is, a faithful and transitive group action.
+In fact, if $p$ is $\C$-internal then weak $\C$-orthogonality, transitivity of the binding group action, and isolation of $p$, are all equivalent.

 Every $\C$-internal type $p\in S(B)$ admits a {\em fundamental system of realisations}, namely a finite tuple of realisations $\eta$ of $p$ such that $p(\U)\subseteq\dcl(B\eta\C)$.
 That is, in the definition of internality we can take $B'=B\eta$.
 The action of $\aut(p/\C)$ on $p(\U)$ is then determined by its action on $\eta$.
 A useful fact is that we can always find a fundamental system of realisations satisfying $p^{(n)}$ for some $n\geq 1$.
 Here $p^{(n)}$ denotes the Morley power of $p$, namely the type of an independent sequence of realisations.